 UPDATED: 10th May 2018

 It depends!
-Much like buying a car, let’s say a brand new Ford Fiesta, the price you pay depends on the specifications you add.
+Much like buying a car, let’s say a brand new Ford Fiesta, the price you pay for an indoor recycling bin depends on the specifications you add.
 Do you want a 3 door, 5 doors, alloy wheels, sat nav, reversing camera/sensor, bespoke paint, performance spec engine, sports exhaust?
 You get my drift.

 So, the cost of a recycling bin system for your business depends on many factors.
 Some are listed below.